 I have extensive experience working with traumatized children and families and use trauma-focused cognitive behavioral therapy.
 I assist clients in taking the steps towards change, helping identifying negative thoughts and behaviors, and developing positive coping strategies in order to assist them with achieving their goal of a new life!

 Robbi J. Barber, M.Ed., LPCA- Behavioral Health/Substance Abuse-Clinician

 Life can be an amazing journey; and sometimes it seems unkind.
 Let us help you bring new life to your journey by seeing life through a different lens.
 A new lens (therapy) that allows you to no longer walk your journey in darkness but as you apply the light (therapy) your path becomes illuminated!

 I have years of experience with the substance/drug abuse population; but am qualified to counsel various populations.
 I mostly use cognitive behavioral therapy as my model treatment but will often use a form of integrative therapy in blending specific types in an eclectic way that works best for the client.
 I also offer Christian-based counseling services for those in need.

 I am a Licensed Professional Counselor who works part-time at New Life Counseling Services!
 I earned my BA and Master Degrees in Counseling & Human Development from Lindsey Wilson College.
 I am currently seeking my EdD from the University of the Cumberlands in Counseling, Supervision and Leadership.
 I also instruct the DUI 20-Hour Education Program.

-Jessica Moore, M.A, LPCA, LCADC-Behavioral Health/Substance Abuse Clinican
+Jessica Moore, M.A, LPCC, LCADC-Behavioral Health/Substance Abuse Clinician

 Jessi Castleberry, M.Ed., LPCA-Behavioral Health/Substance Abuse Clinician